 Ms. Jouanneau came to Atlantic Shores Offshore Wind from EDF Renewables North America, where she worked as a project developer for onshore wind and solar since 2009.
 Ms. Jouanneau was responsible for developing the 225 MW Nicolas-Riou onshore wind farm in Quebec and several solar projects in Ontario.
 As a portfolio manager, she led the submission of more than 4.5 GW of onshore wind proposals throughout Canada and the northeast U.S. between 2014 and 2018, and supported development strategy and compliance for the 720 MW that was awarded.
-Ms. Jouanneau joined the Atlantic Shores team in 2018 to manage the submission of OREC bids in New Jersey and New York, and is now coordinating daily operations of the joint venture.
+She joined the Atlantic Shores team in 2018 to manage the submission of OREC bids in New Jersey and New York, and is now managing cost control, risk, cost engineering, schedule, daily JV operations, as well as supporting bid readiness for upcoming procurements.
 Ms. Jouanneau holds a master’s degree from the ESSCA French Business School and a bachelor’s degree from Northwood University.